See What’s Underground: Checking Pipes for Roots & Clogs

 What Is a Sewer Scope Inspection?

-A sewer scope inspection is a non-invasive video inspection of the underground waste pipe that carries wastewater from the home to the street or septic system.
+A sewer scope inspection (sewer camera inspection) was a visual inspection of the underground drain line that carried wastewater from the home toward the street connection or septic system.
+The sewer camera may not pass all sections; findings reflect conditions seen at the time of inspection.

 -